Tyssan/42C2/minitalk/README.md

 ## Minitalk: ~15h of Coding

 **Description**:
 Minitalk is a client-server application designed to transmit characters bit by bit using UNIX signals.
-The project was developed without the use of dynamic memory allocation or global variables.
+The project was developed without the use of dynamic memory allocation (except ft_printf for printing unsigned int (bonus client bits counter)) or global variables.

 **Functionality**:
 - **Client**: